Vietnam.vn - Nền tảng quảng bá Việt Nam

 Previously, this right was granted to citizens of 57 countries.

-However, travel agencies expressed concern about the length of stay because long-haul tourists typically stay an average of 14 to 21 days, while short-haul tourists stay less than two weeks per trip, or about seven days on average.
+However, travel agencies expressed concern about the length of stay as long-haul tourists typically stay an average of 14-21 days, while short-haul tourists stay less than two weeks per trip or an average of about seven days.

-The Thai Travel Agents Association has previously raised the issue with the Thai Ministry of Tourism and Sports as more foreigners are working or doing business illegally in the country, while the Thai Hotel Association has said this is partly to blame for the increase in the number of apartments illegally rented out to customers on a daily basis.
+The Thai Association of Tour Operators has previously raised the issue with the Thai Ministry of Tourism and Sports as more foreigners are working or doing business illegally in the country, while the Thai Hotel Association said this is partly to blame for the increase in the number of apartments illegally rented out to customers on a daily basis.

 Thailand's Ministry of Tourism and Sports Permanent Secretary Natthriya Thaweevong said the ministry has instructed the Tourism Department to strictly enforce the Tourism Business and Tour Guide Act.